⚖️ Understanding The Law the Right Way | Searches & Consent Explained — Chapter Seven

 They do not need to explain themselves.

-That single moment can transform a limited encounter into a full search — lawfully.
+One moment of agreement can lawfully expand a limited encounter into a full search.

 Legally, consent must be voluntary.